 St Helena took a historical turn and welcomed the first commercial air service in October 2017.
-As part of the island’s welcome to new visitors with the opening of the airport, St Helena will be hosting its first international conference entitled: Diverse Island Environments; A multi-disciplinary view of islands in January and February 2018.
+As part of the island’s welcome to new visitors with the opening of the airport, St Helena hosted its first international conference entitled: Diverse Island Environments; A multi-disciplinary view of islands in January and February 2018.

-Researchers from across the world are travelling to the island to participate in the conference that takes a multi-disciplinary view of diverse island environments with a focus on St Helena as a key case-study.
-The programme includes anthropologists, sociologists, economists, ecologists, environmentalists, fisheries scientists, educational professionals and island experts; and is bringing together this wide range of disciplines to facilitate holistic thinking and ideas around islands.
+Researchers from across the world travelled to the island to participate in the conference that takes a multi-disciplinary view of diverse island environments with a focus on St Helena as a key case-study.
+The programme included anthropologists, sociologists, economists, ecologists, environmentalists, fisheries scientists, educational professionals and island experts; and brought together a wide range of disciplines to facilitate holistic thinking and ideas around islands.

-Talks will cover a range of topics from the ‘impact of connectivity on island spaces’ and ‘transnational villagers’ to ‘oceanic floras’ and ‘marine plastics’.
-The conference will also be used as a platform for our local researchers and students who will be sharing the outcomes of the research that they are doing on island.
+Talks covered a range of topics from the ‘impact of connectivity on island spaces’ and ‘transnational villagers’ to ‘oceanic floras’ and ‘marine plastics’.
+The conference was also used as a platform for our local researchers and students who shared the outcomes of the research that they are doing on island.